Stormwater Disposal

 - the avoidance of erosion caused by too much water

-- specifications for the velocity of stormwater flow in road-edge channels constructed as part of a minor stormwater disposal system
+- specifications for the velocity of stormwater flow in road-edge channels constructed as part of a minor stormwater system

-- the need for channels built-in soil that is susceptible to erosion to be lined
+- the need for channels built in soil that is susceptible to erosion to be lined

 - a specification that pipes in servitudes must have a diameter of no less than 300 mm

-There is also a table that specifies the minimum stormwater pipe gradient in relation to the diameter of the pipe.
+There is also a table that specifies minimum stormwater pipe gradient in relation to the diameter of the pipe.
 So if the minimum 300 mm pipe is used the desirable minimum gradient is 1 in 80, and the absolute minimum gradient is 1 in 230.
 If the maximum 1 200 mm diameter pipe is used, then the desirable minimum gradient is 1 in 520, and the absolute minimum gradient is 1 in 1500.

 Gutters and Downpipes

-There are some important specifications that relate to gutters and downpipes, including a table that gives roof, eaves, and valley gutter sizes.
+There are some important specifications that relate to gutters and downpipes, including a table that gives roof, eaves and valley gutter sizes.
 In summer rainfall regions, the internal cross-sectional area of a valley or gutter per square metre of the roof plan area served (per square mm) is 140; in winter rainfall regions this is 80; and in areas where it rains all year round, the figure is 115.

-In addition, the internal cross-sectional area of downpipes shall be not less than 100 square mm/square m of roof plan area served by such downpipe or 4 400 square mm.
+In addition, the internal cross-sectional area of downpipes shall be not less than 100 square mm/square m of roof plan area served by such downpipe, or 4 400 square mm.

 SANS 10400: Part F Site Operations F4(2)

-Part F4 deals with the preparation of a site that is to be built on.
-Point (2) states that when a building is to be erected on a site that is waterlogged or saturated with water, or where any building is going to be situated so that water will drain naturally towards it, drainage must be provided to direct the water away from the site or building to a stormwater disposal drain, or somewhere that it can be disposed of in some other safe and approved manner.
+Part F4 deals with preparation of a site that is to be built on.
+Point (2) states that when a building is to be erected on a site that is waterlogged or saturated with water, or where any building is going to be situated so that water will drain naturally towards it, drainage must be provided to direct the water away from the site or building, to a stormwater drain, or somewhere that it can be disposed of in some other safe and approved manner.

 Note that these requirements are in addition to Part R.